DimitrisGrig/DiS_TSS/README.md

 -i         - CAGE-seq, bam file, (provide full path e.g. /home/user/data.bam) -clusters  - Bed file containing clusters.
 If set to "0" the tool will auto estimate the clusters.
 Default is 0 (auto).
 -@         - Number of theads to use.
 Default is 1.
--MAPQ      - Skip alignments with map quality smaller than <-MAPQ>.
+-MAPQ      - Skip alignments with map quality lower than <-MAPQ>.
 Default is 10.
 -MAPDist   - Minimum distance for CTSS to be merged.
 Default is 25.
 -tpm       - Clusters expression below <-tpm> are expelled.
 Default is 1.
 ```